VTQuantMethodsEEB/Michael-Brooks/README.md

 script: week12_michaelbrooks.r
 Data: campylobacterreview_data.csv

-I created a glm mixed model to predict c jejuni presence/absence using urban adaptation as a fixed effect.
-Order was used as a random effect in this model.
+I created a generalized linear mixed model to predict c jejuni presence/absence using urban adaptation as a fixed effect.
+Order was used as a random effect in this model based on the potential influence of this variable on life history traits.
+Analysis revealed that all levels (dweller, visitors, and visitor/dwellers) were significantly more likely to carry c. jejuni than avoiders.